alanng10/class-lang/Docue/Article/Word/a.md

 Word "post" has meaning that is queued event.

+Word "elapse" has meaning that is pass duration.

 Word "path" has meaning that is way.

 Word "relate" has meaning that is relative.